phpinternalsbook/PHP-Internals-Book/Book/classes_objects/custom_object_storage.rst

 Object store handlers
 ---------------------

-As already mentioned above there are three object storage handlers: One for destruction, one for freeing and one for cloning.
+As already mentioned there are three object storage handlers: One for destruction, one for freeing and one for cloning.

 What is a bit confusing at first is that there is both a dtor handler and a free handler, which sounds like they do about the same thing.
 The reason is that PHP has a two-phase object destruction system, where first the destructor is